Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 1. General Warm Up

-In general, your warm up should focus on major muscle groups.
+In general, aim to focus your warm up on your major muscle groups.

 Activities such as using a stationary bike on a low setting, walking, jogging, or light aerobics are a great way to warm up.